apache/incubator-kie-kogito-examples/process-postgresql-persistence-quarkus/README.md

 Where `{uuid}` is the id of the deal review and `{tuuid}` is the id of the user task you want to get.

-* Review Log should look similar to
+The review Log should look similar to:

 ```
 Review of the deal very good work for traveller Doe